hubertp/type-debugger-tutorial/us-subtyping.md

 <!--- todo, a bit more tracking regarding existentials -->
 ### test7 ###
- - Map is invariant in the first type parameter and covariant in the second one.
-How does this affect constraints that the compiler will use to infer type argument `T` in the application `foo(m1)`?
+ Map is invariant in the first type parameter and covariant in the second one.
+CovMap is covariant in both type parameters.

+ - What type constraints affect the inference of type argument `T` in the application `foo(m1)`?
- - What is the inferred type argument for `T`?
+ - What is the inferred type argument for `T` and why? (explain in relation to your previous answer)?
- - CovMap is covariant in both type parameters.
-How does this affect the constraints that the compiler will use to infer type argument `S` in the application `bar(m2)`?
+ - What type constraints affect the inference of type argument `S` in the application `bar(m2)`?
- - What is the inferred type argument for `S`?
+ - What is the inferred type argument for `S` and why? (explain in relation to your previous answer)?

- - Does the type of the keys (`Integer`) of the `m3` `Map` affect the inferred type argument `T` in the application?
+ - Does the type of the keys (`Integer`) of `m3`'s `Map` affect the inferred type argument `T` in the application?
+Why?
- - Does the type of the keys (`Integer`) of the `m4` `Map` affect the inferred type argumnet `S` in the application?
+ - Does the type of the keys (`Integer`) of `m4`'s `Map` affect the inferred type argument `S` in the application?
+Why?

 <!---